olafgleba/paul/README.md

 * **All** of your source files lives within the `source/` root folder
 * **Any** edit or add/remove solely takes place within the `source/` root folder only
-* **Never ever** put anything into the `app/` folder or edit files right there.
+* **Never** put anything into the `app/` folder or edit files right there.
 This will break how Paul works: your files will be overwritten on the very next task execution

 ## Documentation

-Actually there is no regular documentation, but all files contains **extensive annotations**.
-Hint: Dig into the `Gruntfile.js`.
+Actually there is no regular documentation, but appropriate files contains extensive annotations. **Hint**: Dig into the `Gruntfile.js`.
 The comments in this file will probably give you a rather comprehensive overview how it all works.

-I also will add a `workflows.md` with some *real life* examples and more configuration details soon.
+I also will add a doc files with some *real life* examples and more configuration details soon.

 ## Prepared components/modules